Drug Discovery and Development MS

 The MS in Drug Discovery and Development is available to individuals who have already obtained a BS or BA degree in the biomedical sciences, life sciences, health sciences or related fields who wish to pursue an industry-focused master's-level degree or enhance their qualifications for a doctoral program in the biomedical sciences or medicine.
 This includes individuals who plan to pursue a career in the pharmaceutical or biotechnical industries.

 This program is also intended for individuals from other disciplines who wish to have a broader base of information about drug discovery and development, those who may wish to transition into the industry, or those who are already active in the industry and seek to increase their knowledge.
-The curriculum has been designed with the recognition that the pharmaceutical and biotechnical industries require a diversity of experience and expertise.
+The curriculum is flexible and has been designed with the recognition that the pharmaceutical and biotechnical industries require a diversity of experience and expertise.

 Additional Information